It may be impossible to condense Seville into one blog post, but here it goes!

 There were some painters in the gardens while we were there.
 This was one of my favorites.

+This is the Plaza de España.
+Without really meaning too, the whole group ended up here for a couple hours during siesta.
 "In 1929 Seville hosted the Spanish-American Exhibition.
 A number of buildings were built for the exhibition in the Maria Luisa Park.
 On the park's edge was built the current Plaza de Espana, which at the time showcased Spain's industry and technology exhibits."

 I guess this place was also where part of the episode of "Star Wars, Attack of the Clones" was filmed.